zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 development tools to build Ice applications:

  - in C++, using Visual Studio 2008 SP1, Visual C++ 2008 Express
-   Edition SP1, or C++Builder 2010
+   Edition SP1, Visual Studio 2010, Visual C++ 2010 Express Edition, or C++Builder 2010
- - in .NET, using Visual Studio 2008 SP1
+ - in .NET, using Visual Studio 2008 SP1 or Visual Studio 2010
  - in Java, using Java 5 or Java 6
  - in Python, using Python 2.6.4
  - in Ruby, using Ruby 1.8.6